jb-thery/jb-thery/README.md

 Proactivity, listening, humility and communication are key for me in a successful collaboration.
 I have a strong need for accomplishment that I live through my passion for code.
 Therefore, I am not looking for a job, but rather to invest myself in the success of your projects.

-Available for freelance missions remotely anywhere in France, or in Montpellier.
+Available for freelance missions remotely anywhere in France, or in Hendaye.

 ## Contacts